How to Find Profitable Online Course Ideas in 2024

 Now that you’ve seen a few examples of what problem language could look like, let’s check out where you might find it.

-There are a bunch of ways to see what your potential customers are saying, but you want to make the most of your limited research time and avoid the research rabbit hole.
+While there are a bunch of ways to see what your potential customers are saying, but you want to make the most of your limited research time and avoid the research rabbit hole.

 Here are some of the best ways to listen in: